-A putative class action filed in the SDNY against BPLC, BBPLC, the Company, and other defendants, alleging manipulation of the Singapore Interbank Offered Rate ("SIBOR") and Singapore Swap Offer Rate ("SOR") was dismissed by the court in relation to claims against the Group for failure to state a claim.
-The plaintiffs amended their complaint in September 2017, and the defendants' motion to dismiss is pending.
+In 2016, a putative class action was filed in the SDNY against BPLC, BBPLC, the Company and other defendants, alleging manipulation of the Singapore Interbank Offered Rate ("SIBOR") and Singapore Swap Offer Rate ("SOR").
+The plaintiffs amended their complaint in 2017 following dismissal by the court of the claims against the Group for failure to state a claim.
+In October 2018, the court dismissed all claims against BPLC, BBPLC and the Company, a decision that the plaintiffs are challenging.